-Make sure the child gets added to your health insurance policy.
-If you have coverage through a employer, a birth is considered a life event so you won’t need to worry about waiting for an open enrollment period for this, although your premiums will likely increase.
-Your baby’s first doctor appointment will come within his or her first week of life, so you’ll want to have a physician picked out ahead of time.
+If you have coverage through your employer, a new baby is considered a qualifying life event.
+So long as you add your child to your plan within 60 days of their birth, you won’t need to wait for an open enrollment period, although your premiums will likely increase.
+Your baby’s first doctor appointment will come within his or her first week of life, so you’ll want to have a pediatrician picked out ahead of time.
 Make sure it’s someone in-network or otherwise covered by your health insurance plan.

 With all these expenses on the horizon, the birth of your first child is a great time to start taking your future financial plans seriously.
-If you have never worked with a financial advisor, Baird can help you figure out how to provide for your family – well into the future.
+Your Baird Financial Advisor can help you figure out how to make plans to provide for your family – now and for well into the future.

 A life insurance policy might accomplish more than you realize.

 During this year’s open enrollment season, take some time to make sure your benefits choices are aligned with your overall financial plan.